What is the Window of Tolerance and How It Impacts Your Life

 Dr. Dan Siegel introduced the Window of Tolerance to depict our capacity to stay calm and composed.
 His work highlights the importance of optimal arousal for effective functioning.

-He emphasizes the connection between our nervous system and emotional states.
-When our nervous system is balanced in the optimal zone, it aids in focus, learning, and connection with others.
+He emphasises the connection between our nervous system and emotional states.
+When our nervous system is balanced in the optimal zone, it aids focus, learning, and connecting with others.

 Dr. Siegel’s framework is a helpful tool for mental health professionals.
 It helps them understand clients’ emotional responses and guides them in self-regulation.

-Additionally, understanding complex trauma, which can arise from experiences such as childhood abuse and neglect, is crucial in therapeutic settings as it often leads to dissociation when distress exceeds coping abilities.
+Additionally, understanding complex trauma is essential in therapeutic settings.
+This trauma can stem from experiences like childhood abuse and neglect.
+It often leads to dissociation when distress surpasses coping abilities.

 Hyperarousal: When We Feel Too Much